PEC-CSS/AI/clustering/README.md

 1. **Begin with Agglomerative Clustering**: Start by understanding how hierarchical clustering builds clusters step-by-step.
 2. **Explore DBSCAN**: Learn how DBSCAN groups data based on density, making it robust for non-linear data.
 3. **Try K-Means**: Experiment with partitioning data into clusters, focusing on selecting the optimal number of clusters.
+4. **Evaluate performance**: Assess the performance of the above mentioned algorithms and find the most suitable one for your data.

 Happy clustering!
 Developing these skills will enable you to analyze data and identify patterns effectively.
 For further learning, refer to the documentation and tutorials linked above.